Including Signed Languages in Natural Language Processing: Current State of SLP

 \paragraph{Recognition} Sign language recognition (SLR) detects and label signs from a video, either on isolated \cite{dataset:imashev2020dataset,dataset:sincan2020autsl} or continuous \cite{cui2017recurrent,camgoz2018neural,camgoz2020sign} signs.
-Though some previous works have referred to this as ``sign language translation'', recognition merely determines the associated label of each sign, without handling the syntax and morphology of the signed language to create a spoken language output.
+Though some previous works have referred to this as ``sign language translation'', recognition merely determines the associated label of each sign, without handling the syntax and morphology of the signed language \cite{padden1988interaction} to create a spoken language output.
 Instead, SLR has often been used as an intermediate step during translation to produce glosses from signed language videos.

 \paragraph{Translation} Sign language translation (SLT) commonly refers to the translation of signed language to spoken language.
-Current methods either perform translation with glosses \cite{camgoz2018neural,camgoz2020sign,yin2020attention, yin-read-2020-better} or on pose estimations and sign articulators from videos \cite{dataset:ko2019neural, camgoz2020multi}, but do not, for instance, handle spatial relations and grounding in discourse to resolve ambiguous referents.
+Current methods either perform translation with glosses \cite{camgoz2018neural,camgoz2020sign,yin2020attention, yin-read-2020-better, moryossef2021data} or on pose estimations and sign articulators from videos \cite{dataset:ko2019neural, camgoz2020multi}, but do not, for instance, handle spatial relations and grounding in discourse to resolve ambiguous referents.

 \paragraph{Production} Sign language production consists of producing signed language from spoken language and often use poses as an intermediate representation to overcome challenges in animation.
+To overcome the challenges in generating videos directly, most efforts use poses as an intermediate representation, with the goal of either using computer animation or pose-to-video models to perform video production.
 Earlier methods generate and concatenate isolated signs \cite{stoll2018sign,stoll2020text2sign}, while more recent methods \cite{saunders2020progressive,saunders2020everybody,pose:zelinka2020neural,xiao2020skeleton} autoregressively decode a sequence of poses from an input text.
 Due to the lack of suitable automatic evaluation methods of generated signs, existing works resort to measuring back-translation quality, which cannot accurately capture the quality of the produced signs nor its usability in real-world settings.
 A better understanding of how distinctions in meaning are created in signed language may help develop a better evaluation method.